-This page includes information about how to find agency workers to work at Queen Mary.
+This page includes information about how to find agency workers to work at Queen Mary University of London.
 Managers using such workers must comply with the legal duties set out in the Agency Workers Regulations, some of which apply from the first day of the assignment, and others of which apply after the worker has completed a twelve week qualifying period.

 Benefits of using QTemps